Therapy

 What is a trauma response

-A trauma response is your brain’s way of surviving danger: Fight, flight, freeze, or fawn patterns Can show up as anxiety, numbness, or people-pleasing Often unconscious and treatable with support When something frightening or distressing happens — especially when it feels inescapable — the brain and body work together to protect us.
-These protective patterns
+A trauma response is your brain’s way of surviving danger: Fight, flight, freeze, fawn, or flop patterns Can show up as anxiety, numbness, or people-pleasing Often unconscious and treatable with support When something frightening or distressing happens — especially when it feels inescapable — the brain and body work together to protect us.
+These protective

 What Is a Trauma Response?
 Read More »